-- GHG emissions should be expressed in metric tonnes of CO2e with prefix multipliers (e.g., kilo, mega, micro), if appropriate. - GHG emission intensity should be expressed in tonnes CO2e/unit product with prefix multipliers, if appropriate. - Standard temperature is 15°C and standard pressure is 1 bar; - ERA considers GHG sources and sinks that are less than 5% of the emission reduction to be immaterial. - The Global Warming Potentials specified in the 2007 IPCC (fourth report) are to be used. - o If there is an applicable Alberta Offset Protocol, please use the quantification methodology prescribed in the Protocol.
+- o GHG emissions should be expressed in metric tonnes of CO2e with prefix multipliers (e.g., kilo, mega, micro), if appropriate. - GHG emission intensity should be expressed in tonnes CO2e/unit product with prefix multipliers, if appropriate. - Standard temperature is 15°C and standard pressure is 1 bar; - ERA considers GHG sources and sinks that are less than 5% of the emission reduction to be immaterial. - The Global Warming Potentials specified in the 2007 IPCC (fourth report) are to be used. - If there is an applicable Alberta Offset Protocol, please use the quantification methodology prescribed in the Protocol.
+Protocols flagged for review may be used; however, GHG emission reduction calculations may be adjusted to align with the developing Alberta policies.

-• Baseline:
+Baseline:

-- Any GHG emissions reduction is relative to a baseline (or reference). - o In many cases, the most appropriate baseline will be the industry average practices. - o If you believe an alternative baseline is more appropriate, please contact the ERA at 403-607-7871 (Dr. Christine Schuh) to discuss its application prior to submission. - o In all cases, the choice of baseline needs to be identified and well justified.

-• GHG emissions intensity reduction:
+- Any GHG emissions reduction is relative to a baseline (or reference). - In many cases, the most appropriate baseline will be the industry average practices. - o If you believe an alternative baseline is more appropriate, please contact the ERA at 403-607-7871 (Dr. Christine Schuh) to discuss its application prior to submission. - o In all cases, the choice of baseline needs to be identified and well justified. - GHG emissions intensity reduction:

-- o GHG emissions intensity refers to the greenhouse gas emissions per unit of production, expressed in units of tonnes CO_2e / unit production. - A reduction in GHG emissions intensity represents a decrease of GHG emissions intensity for the same product (see functional equivalence below).
+- GHG emissions intensity refers to the greenhouse gas emissions per unit of production, expressed in units of tonnes CO_2e / unit production. - A reduction in GHG emissions intensity represents a decrease of GHG emissions intensity for the same product (see functional equivalence below).

-• Functional equivalence:
+Functional equivalence:

-- It is important to ensure that there is functional equivalence between the baseline and the proposed technology. - Functional equivalence means that the same functionality is provided in both the baseline and project conditions.
-For example, a more energy efficient light bulb would need to provide the equivalent amount and quality of light in order to be considered functionally equivalent.
+- It is important to ensure that there is functional equivalence between the baseline and the proposed technology. - o Functional equivalence means that the same functionality is provided in both the baseline and project conditions.
+For example, a more energy efficient light bulb would need to provide the equivalent amount and quality of light to be considered functionally equivalent.

-• Life cycle basis:
+Life cycle basis: